When everything seems to be going wrong, and you don’t know how to cope, try these helpful tips to get your life back on track.

 As tempting as it is to take to the couch in your pajamas, that’s not going to help.
 So get in the shower, get dressed, brush your teeth and do your hair.
-You might feel bad now, but trust me, when that doorbell rings and you have to answer the door to a Girl Guide selling cookies, or to a friendly neighbour checking in to see if you’ve been eaten by the cat, you’ll be glad you did (Either that or you’ll have to hide, which makes you feel both furtive and a little silly).
+You might feel bad now, but trust me, when that doorbell rings and you have to answer the door to a Girl Guide selling cookies, or to a friendly neighbor checking in to see if you’ve been eaten by the cat, you’ll be glad you did (Either that or you’ll have to hide, which makes you feel both furtive and a little silly).
 Being groomed also means you can leave the house if you have to.
 And don’t forget the makeup.
-In this instance, it fits in the category of fake it till you make it: research shows that wearing makeup makes people perceive you as more likable, trustworthy and competent.
+It fits in the category of fake it till you make it, as research shows that wearing makeup makes people perceive you as more likable, trustworthy and competent.

 2. Get (and keep) one room clean and tidy.

 Chances are that if things have been going wrong, you haven’t kept up with the house.
 When things are super messy, that outer chaos adds to your inner chaos.
-While it is unrealistic at this point to think you can suddenly get everything clean and tidy, you can get started with one room – even if you have to pick the smallest room in the house (at some times in my life this has been the toilet).
+While it is unrealistic at this point to think you can suddenly get everything clean and tidy, you can get started with one room – even if you have to pick the smallest room in the house (at some times in my life this has literally been the toilet).
 You need to then commit to keeping that room tidy so you have one place you can walk into that makes you feel at peace.
-You can also start implementing the one minute rule, which will slowly restore order without you feeling like you’re expending a lot of effort.
+You can also start implementing the one minute rule, which will slowly restore order with minimal effort.

 Now that you have yourself and one room tidy and presentable, it’s time to move on to Number 3.